PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:55:31
+Last updated: 2024-04-02 16:56:04
-Random Quote: A real friend is one who walks in when the rest of the world walks out. - Walter Winchell
+Random Quote: Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth. - Marcus Aurelius